 - Implant supported dentures: If you have lost an entire arch of teeth, or all of your teeth, implant supported dentures are an option.
 6 to 8 implants are placed per arch, and they work together as a support network for your brand-new set of teeth.

-- Four Ever Smile™ implants: Normally, for implants to be placed, your jawbone needs to have sufficient strength.
+- Bone Graft: Normally, for implants to be placed, your jawbone needs to have sufficient strength.
 If your jawbone is weak, whether from wearing dentures for a while, advanced gum disease or some other condition, it may not be able to successfully support the implants required.
 A bone graft is one option.
-For many patients, however, Four Ever Smile™ implants are an option.
-A full arch of replacement teeth is supported on four strategically placed implants.

 PLACING YOUR DENTAL IMPLANTS